 HydRoData: Summer school about Hydrology and Data

-The UNESCO Chair on Water-related Disaster Risk Reduction is organizing a summer school about hydrology in relation to data (measurements, data manipulation and analysis, visualization, storing, communication, etc.).
-Special focus will be given to R programming language that will be used for data manipulation.
+The UNESCO Chair on Water-related Disaster Risk Reduction is organizing a summer school about hydrology in relation to data (measurements, data manipulation, analysis, visualization and modelling, etc.).
+Special focus will be given to R programming language.
 2 ECTS will be provided after the attendance of the summer school.

 Date and venue